 All our staff, volunteers and youth volunteers play a crucial role in making Scotland safer.
 Being part of SFRS is a rewarding experience and many of the people who contribute to our shared vision share a strong sense of belonging and commitment.
 People who represent the SFRS are widely viewed as role models within our communities.
 Youth Volunteers will develop this representation to ensure that our future engagement continues to promote safer communities whilst developing our young citizen’s skills for life, learning and work; promoting fairness and equality through active participation and engagement opportunities.

 The YVS is not about recruiting future firefighters and we cannot guarantee any young person further employment or involvement in SFRS.
 However, what we can guarantee is that we will offer as much support and guidance as possible to young people with an interest in the Service and anyone who participates in this scheme will grow in confidence and be equipped with improved life skills as they volunteer as young ambassadors for SFRS.

-10 local Youth Volunteer Scheme run across Scotland at fire stations in Alloa, Campbeltown, Dumbarton, Helensburgh, Kilmarnock, Livingston, Methil, Peterhead, Tobermory and Wick.
+Youth Volunteer Schemes run locally at the following fire stations: Alloa, Campbeltown, Coatbridge, Dumbarton, Kilmarnock, Kilwinning, Livingston, Methil, Peterhead, Stranraer and Wick.

 Find out more by visiting the YVS Facebook and Twitter pages at:

 If you would like to be involved by becoming a Youth Volunteer, and you are aged 12-17, please complete this form to register your interest, stating the area in which you live.
 Please note you will only be contacted if there is a scheme running in your area.
 Where spaces are limited, you may be placed on a waiting list.

 If you are over the age of 18 and interested in becoming a Volunteer Youth Instructor, vacancies will be advertised through MyJob Scotland, you can also email the above address for further information.